pi-lar/neuropil/doc/source/trademark.rst

   - appraise the security of your solution !
   - offer professional services (training / saas offers / consulting / ...)
   - use the name &#34;neuropil&#34; as a noun or verb, please always use &#34;neuropil messaging layer&#34;
-  - use the name in a manner that would imply our affilition with or endorsement, sponsorship or support of a product or service
+  - use the name in a manner that would imply our affiliation with or endorsement, sponsorship or support of a product or service

 However, you may use the neuropil messaging layer without restriction (see :ref:`License <neuropil_license>`) for